Secretary of State

 A record of the hearing will be made as required section 322 of the Code [MCL 257.322].

 The hearing officer has the final decision-making authority in these cases.
 There is no further appeal within the Department of State.
-However, a petitioner may file with the Administrative Hearings Section a Motion for Reconsideration or Rehearing based on any of the following:
+However, a petitioner may file with the Office of Hearings and Administrative Oversight a Motion for Reconsideration or Rehearing based on any of the following:

 Beginning October 31, 2010, if a BAIID is required by a restricted license, the driver cannot remove the device, or have it removed, without the approval of the Department of State.